Roommates + Landlords

 Our lease is up in a few months and we found out the landlord is selling our building.
 Is there anything that we can do now to make this a smooth transition for us?
 Or are we at the whim of the new owner?

-And this might be particularly worrying considering that private-equity backed landlords are buying rental properties in New York City and some tenants in these buildings have seen conditions deteriorate.
+This might be particularly worrying considering how private-equity backed landlords are buying rental properties in New York City and some tenants in these buildings have seen conditions deteriorate.
 Some of these firms have been accused of pushing out lower-paying tenants in order to bring in new ones who will pay higher rents.

-There are steps you can take to protect yourself and your options will depend on whether you are a rent-regulated or market-rate tenant.
-You can find out your rent history to see if you are in a stabilized apartment, renew your lease to give you some security, and get to know your neighbors, and consider forming a tenant’s association to increase your leverage with a new owner.
+If the building is going to be under new ownership, the options you have to protect yourself will depend on whether you are a rent-regulated or market-rate tenant.
+It's worth finding out your rent history to see if you are in a stabilized apartment.
+It's possible it has been illegally deregulated.
+You can also renew your lease to give you some security.
+Getting to know your neighbors and forming a tenants' association can also increase your leverage with the new owner.

 Request your apartment’s rent history